ipaqmaster/vfio/README.md

 5. Brings all 3 up and runs dhclient on br0

-6. During cleanup, unslaves the interface and deletes br0+tap0.
+6. During cleanup, frees the interface from the bridge and deletes the bridge and tap interface.
 Restores NetworkManager if it were found to be running.

-   If this argument isn't specified the default qemu NAT adapter will be used
+   If this argument isn't specified the default QEMU NAT adapter will be used
     (NAT may be desirable for some setups)

 `-memory 8192M` / `-m 8G` / `-mem 8G`

    Set how much memory the VM gets for this run.
 Argument assumes megabytes unless you explicitly use a suffix like K, M, or G.